-Secure manual authentication cannot be used with Remote Filtering.
+Secure manual authentication cannot be used with remote filtering software.
 The Remote Filtering Server can not serve block pages to clients if it is associated with a Filtering Service instance that has secure manual authentication enabled.

 To enable this functionality, you must perform the following steps: